 Do you want to be part of LBQ Connect?

 - Do you have questions regarding any aspects of the program, including accessibility?
-Don’t hesitate to reach out to us via email.
+Don’t hesitate to send them to LBQconnect@Outrightinternational.org.
+We will also publish a Q&A in the coming weeks.

 Outright International’s pioneering report, Harmful Treatment: The Global Reach of So-Called Conversion Therapy, exposed that conversion practices aiming to change, divert, convert or suppress the sexual orientation and/or gender identity of LGBTIQ people, including with physical and psychological force, are prevalent across the world.